-When should newborn pictures be taken is one of the most common questions you’ll get as a newborn photographer is “When is the best time for newborn pictures?”.
-Those warm and happy feelings parents get when they see photos of babies snuggly posed in baskets, charming costumes, with the most adorable newborn props, can be achieved with a just a little bit of planning.
+When should newborn pictures be taken is one of the most common questions you’ll get as a newborn photographer is, “When is the best time for newborn pictures?”.
+Those warm and happy feelings parents get when they see photos of babies snuggly posed in baskets, charming costumes, with the most adorablenewborn props, can be achieved with just a little bit of planning.

 Behind these gorgeous photos and heart-warming reactions is a lot of preparation from your newborn photography skill training as well as clear communication with the parents before a session happens.
-To make sure expectations are met properly, it pays to prepare and inform your clients for their upcoming newborn shoot.
+To make sure expectations are adequately met, it pays to prepare and inform your clients for their upcoming newborn shoot.

-But, before we begin and talk about the main topic, it is necessary for you to have basic understanding of newborn photography.
-For that, you can check out my previous post that includes all newborn photography tips for parents.
+But, before we begin and talk about the main topic, you must have a basic understanding of newborn photography.
+For that, you can check out my previous post that includes allnewborn photography tips for parents.

 A Few Months Before Due Date

-Most expecting parents would contact a professional photographer two months prior to delivery day.
+Most expecting parents would contact a professional photographer two months before the delivery day.
 Some would even plan way ahead once they discover they’re pregnant.
 It is, after all, an exciting time to make sure to schedule a session with them within the first two weeks after birth.
-It’s good to leave a little flexibility in your schedule since babies come out at their own pace but once they say hello to the world, a good rule of thumb would be to photograph between five to ten days.
+It’s good to leave a little flexibility in your schedule since babies come out at their own pace, but once they say hello to the world, a good rule of thumb would be to photograph between five to ten days.

-Oftentimes it takes mother’s milk to increase in volume in the first five days.
+Frequently it takes mother’s milk to increase in volume in the first five days.
 Babies also learn to get a good latch for breastfeeding moms during this time.
 With this in mind, scheduling a newborn shoot when the baby is less than five days might mean you’ll have to deal with a fidgety one.
-Getting a small amount of milk makes them hungrier often and feedings will be frequent.
-Well-fed babies on the other hand usually feed every two hours and that should give you a good window to photograph them like a breeze.
+Getting a small amount of milk makes them hungrier often, and feedings will be frequent.
+Well-fed babies, on the other hand, usually feed every two hours, and that should give you an excellent window to photograph them like a breeze.

 We need to take into consideration too that the mother just went through this beautiful ordeal of giving birth, and these first five days are for her to allow her body to rest and build a feeding rhythm with her new child.
 Consider this as a time of adjustment for both mother and baby.
 Once they’ve properly tuned into each other, they will all be ready and prepared for the upcoming shoot.